Nelarius/playground/README.md

 A small, experimental, data-driven, entity-component-based, and Wren-scriptable game engine.
 I'm using this project for learning how game engines work.

-## Compiling

-The source code uses GCC pragmas and C++14.

-#### Linux

-On Linux, once the dependencies have been installed, just run `make` to build the program and run the tests.
-The result will appear in the `./Build` folder.

-#### Windows

-Compiling on Windows isn't a great experience at the moment.
-Your locations of the dependencies should be entered into the `*_COMP` and `*_LINK` fields, at the beginning of the Makefile.
-Once that has been done, the build is done the same way as on Linux.

 ## Building

 The build system uses premake5, although some dependencies have to be built separately before buiding the engine iteslf.
 All dependencies are included in the `extern/` folder.
 SDL, Assimp, UnitTest++, and GLEW have to be built first.
 Currently, only the Visual Studio build has actually been tested, although full Linux and OSX support is possible, in theory.